-Structures (Feet)
+Minimum Rear Yard (Feet) 25 40

-Building Height is measured at the highest point of the roof from the established building pad grade as shown on the approved grading plan for the development.
+Building measured highest roof from established pad grade Minimum Setback for Accessory Structures (Feet) 15 15 Height is at the point of the the building as shown

+on the approved

-A shared driveway is allowed when required by the Driveway Permitting Authority due to sight distance or spacing purposes.
+\\ A shared driveway is allowed when required by the Driveway Permitting Authority due to sight distance or spacing purposes.

-Side-load garages shall provide at least twenty-four (24) feet of paved apron, exclusive of the two (2) foot side lot line for single family detached dwellings on fee simple ownership lots.
+\\\ Side-load garages shall provide at least twenty-four (24) feet of paved apron, exclusive of the two (2) foot side lot line for single family detached dwellings on fee simple ownership lots.